 Baltimore Bus Accident Lawyers

-Our Attorneys Help Victims of Bus Accidents in Baltimore, Maryland
+Our Lawyers Help Victims of Bus Accidents in Maryland

 Although a bus is generally a safe and economical form of transportation, unsafe drivers and negligent bus companies can quickly change that.
 Since 1987, LeViness, Tolzman & Hamilton, P.A. has helped bus passengers, motorists and pedestrians recover compensation for damages caused by auto accidents and bus disrepair.
 Our Baltimore bus accident lawyers handle cases involving: